 To members:

 Address of member unit:

-Notice to Appear to be cor directors was held on the date stated in this Notice.
-You were given sidered at that meeting.
-The board of directors decided to end your sy rights on the date stated in this Notice.
+Notice to Appear to be cons irectors was held on the date stated in this Notice.
+You were give idered at that meeting.
+The board of directors decided to end you rights on the date stated in this Notice.

-obtaining an order of the I your unit, but the Co-operative may get possession of the unit by andlord and Tenant Board terminating your occupancy and evicting Residential Tenancies Act , 2006.
+obtaining an order of the La rour unit, but the Co-operative may get possession of the unit by indlord and Tenant Board terminating your occupancy and evictive esidential Tenancies Act, 2006. ıg

-Additional decision, if an y:
+Additional decision, if any :

 Date of board meeting:

-Housing charges owing a
+Housing charges owing at

 \$ as of

-Termination date:

 Signature:

 Cardiff Housing Co-operative Inc.

+Date: By:

+Schedule I: Notice of Eviction Decision Cardiff Housing Co-operative Inc.

+To members:

+Address of men aber unit:

+Notice to Appear board of directors was held on the date stated in this Notice.
+You were given a to be considered at that meeting.
+The board of directors decided to end your occupancy rights on the date stated in this Notice.

+obtaining an ordo you under Part V to vacate your unit, but the Co-operative may get possession of the unit by er of the Landlord and Tenant Board terminating your occupancy and evicting 1.1 of the Residential Tenancies Act, 2006 , if it applies, or else by obtaining a n from the court.

+Additional decis sion, if any:

+Date of board n neeting:

+Termination da te:

+Grounds of terr nination: (Insert grounds from board decision)

+(a) By-la ws and parts of by-laws broken:

+(b) Sumi mary of facts:

+Signature:

+Cardiff Housing Co-operative Inc.

 Date: By: Print name: Title:

-Schedule I: Notice of Eviction Decision Cardiff HousingCo-operativeInc.

-10 members:

-Address of mer nber unit:

-Notice to Appea e board of directors was held on the date stated in this Notice.
-You were given at to be considered at that meeting.
-The board of directors decided to end your loccupancy rights on the date stated in this Notice.

-obtaining an ord you under Part V e to vacate your unit, but the Co-operative may get possession of the unit by the conference of the Landlord and Tenant Board terminating your occupancy and evicting V.1 of the Residential Tenancies Act, 2006, if it applies, or else by obtaining a pen from the court.

-Additional deci sion, if any:

-neeting:

-nte:

-mination: (Insert grounds from board decision) aws and parts of by-laws broken:

-(b) Sum mary of facts:

-Signature: Cardiff Housing Co-operative Inc.

-Date: By:

-Date: Print name: Title:

 e next paragraph if an appeal is available under the Occupancy By-law.
 It e "Additional decision, if any".)